iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 is assigned by the protocol once the transaction is processed.
 Once the output is booked, aliasID becomes the hash of the outputID that created it.

-An alias output can only be destroyed by the goverance controller by simply consuming it as an input but not creating a corresponding output in the transaction.
+An alias output can only be destroyed by the governance controller by simply consuming it as an input but not creating a corresponding output in the transaction.

 The alias account is transitioned into a new state by spending its alias output in a transaction and creating an